pflanze/xmlhub-indexer/README.md

-Identifiers followed by a `!` are macro calls; those can do fancier things than function calls, like destructuring format strings during compilation to safely embed values.
+Identifiers followed by a `!` are macro calls; those can do fancier things than function calls, like destructuring format strings during compilation to safely embed values. `#[derive ..]` syntax are another kind of macros that implement features on the following data structure (Debug is the ability to be formatted in debugging contexts, Clone to allow clone() to be called, PartialEq for equality comparison etc.)

 ## Help